MacBook Pro 13-inch (2017) review

 Currently the only MacBooks to offer a USB A port are the older 2015 15-inch MacBook Pro and the MacBook Air, that Apple has probably kept on sale predominantly for the sake of laptop users who require that port.

-In terms of Apple’s own apps we don’t think anyone would be better off with a MacBook Pro than a MacBook.
-However, you do get a lot more in terms of specs from the 13-inch MacBook Pro and we think that makes the machine better value for money.
+And you do get a lot more in terms of specs from the 13-inch MacBook Pro and we think that makes the machine better value for money than the MacBook.